Corley services: Construction

-At Corley Moor, a service area was proposed on 14 October 1968 on a 36-acre site.
+At Corley Moor, a service area was proposed on in 1968 on a 36 acre site.

-Forte was awarded the £500,000 contract on 29 May 1969, to open in late 1971.
+Forte was awarded the £500,000 contract in May 1969, to open in late 1971.

 It is situated on the Ansty to Coleshill section of the M6, which opened on 1 July 1971.
 The site would have room for 400 cars, 150 lorries, and 24 coaches.
+The architect was Garnett Clough Blakemore Associates; Patrick Garnett, Tony Cloughley and Erik Blakemore.

-The northbound side opened on Monday 17 January 1972 (six months after the section of motorway it serves) and was originally operated by Forte.
+The northbound side opened on 17 January 1972 (six months after the section of motorway it serves) and was originally operated by Forte.
 The southbound side would open possibly by late March 1972, when the M6 was fully open.
-When opened it was Britain's biggest, built in Meriden Rural District.

 There was mining subsidence from Coventry Colliery in May 1975, which closed the northbound site.
-In February 1975, Forte tried to stop the coal board from mining near the service area, but could not.
+In February 1975, Forte tried to stop the National Coal Board from mining near the service area, but could not.
 The northbound side reopened in late 1978.

-In 1979 Forte opened their first 'Julie's Pantry' at the site.
+In 1979, Forte opened their first 'Julie's Pantry' at the site.
 In May 1980, when run as a 'Motor Chef', it was named in the top three UK service areas.

 Operation

 It is currently operated by Welcome Break and receives approximately 2 million visitors per year.
 It had changed to Welcome Break in May 1988.

-In early August 1983 Forte negotiated a deal with National Express Coaches for its London-Birmingham Rapide service to have a staging post at the service area, with a park-and-ride service into Coventry.
+In early August 1983, Forte negotiated a deal with National Express Coaches for its London-Birmingham Rapide service to have a staging post at the service area, with a park-and-ride service into Coventry.
 The service began from late September 1983.
-It was the first time that National Express would have that type of staging post at a service area.
-This is now commonplace across the country.

-The Midlands Today Children in Need event was hosted at Corley in November 1984.
+The Midlands Today hosted a Children in Need event at Corley in November 1984.

-In the late 1980s the company National Holidays also operated a staging post at the service area, for switching regional coaches.
+In the late 1980s, the company National Holidays also operated a staging post at the service area, for switching regional coaches.
 It was not just coach services that operated staging posts at the service area; drugs routes passed through the service area as well.
-West Midlands Police seized £1m of heroin at the service area in November 1995.
+West Midlands Police seized £1 million of heroin at the service area in November 1995.

+It was the UK's second-busiest motorway services in 2003, with two million customers a year.

-In December 2003, Corley became the first motorway service station to have a permanent Police Community Support Officer, jointly funded by Welcome Break and Warwickshire Police.
+In December 2003, Corley gained a permanent Police Community Support Officer, jointly funded by Welcome Break and Warwickshire Police.